-I have run out of FWS money for this semester, but my department wants me to keep working.
+I have run out of FWS money for this term, but my department wants me to keep working.
 Can I?

-If you have earned up to your FWS award for the semester, you may no longer continue to work as a FWS employee.
-However, if your department has the funds to hire you as OPS (Other Personnel Services) employee, they may submit paperwork to Human Resources and the Office of Student Financial Aid to reclassify your position for the remainder of the semester.
+If you have earned up to your FWS award for the term, you may no longer continue to work as a FWS employee.
+However, you may contact the Office of Student Financial Aid to see if funding is available, and if you are eligible, to increase your award.
+If your department has the funds to hire you as an OPS (Other Personnel Services) employee, they may submit paperwork to Human Resources and the Office of Student Financial Aid to reclassify your position for the remainder of the term.

 Is FWS available during the Summer?

-Federal Work Study is not currently available for the summer semester.
+Federal Work Study is not currently available during the summer term.